 2.4.
 Has further impact analysis become available for any aspects of the policy to be given effect by this Bill?
-NO

-2.5.
+YES Estimates of the costs and benefits, based on the estimated costs of the Ma holiday, have been calculated. ed costs of the Matariki public 2.5.
 For the policy to be given effect by this Bill, is there analysis available on: (a) the size of the potential costs and benefits?
 YES (b) the potential for any group of persons to suffer a substantial unavoidable loss of income or wealth?
-NO document).

-For information on the size of the potential costs and benefits, see the RIS referred to in section 2.3 above (particularly summary section B, and sections four and five of that document).
+NO MBIE has estimated the total net impacts to the economy of a one-off Queer Memorial Day public holiday on a Monday to be between \$27.7 million (net \$136.5 million (net cost).
+This is based on the estimates it prepared for the N holiday, and adjusted for wage growth since then. between \$27.7 million (net benefit) and - timates it prepared for the Matariki public he estimated total net impacts include benefits such as increased wages for employees 544.3 million), additional leisure time (between \$164.1 million and \$328.3 million) and increased consumer spending (\$110 million to \$160 million).
+The net impacts also include osts such as additional wage payments for employers who work on the day (\$44.3 million), ost productivity from employees who have a paid day off work (\$403.7 million), and the loss f hours of work for casual employees (\$6.9 million).

 2.6.
-For the policy to be given effect by this Bill, are the potential costs or benefits likely to be impacted by: (a) the level of effective compliance or non-compliance with applicable obligations or standards?
+For the policy to be given effect by this Bill, are the potential costs or benefits likely to be impacted by:

+(a) the level of effective compliance or non-compliance with applicable obligations or standards?
 YES (b) the nature and level of regulator effort put into encouraging or securing compliance?
-YES See the RIS referred to in section 2.3 above (particularly sections six and seven of that
+YES Queen Elizabeth II Memorial Day public holiday will be a minimum employment standard, like other public holidays.
+Employment New Zealand (part of MBIE), as the primary regulator for the employment relations and standards regulatory system, would be responsible for administering, providing information and education, early resolution and mediation services and enforcing employees' public holiday entitlements.